This complete guide to the black and white Shih Tzu answers all your questions about what they’re like, and how they compare to other Shih Tzu colors.

-- Black and white Shih Tzu genetics
+- Shih Tzu color genetics

-- Do black and white Shih Tzu change color?
+- Do Shih Tzu puppies change color?

 - Black and white Shih Tzu temperament

 Shih Tzu are enduringly popular toy dogs.
-They’re famous for being small (just 9 – 16lbs) yet sturdy, with an outsized personality.
-Their long silky coat is low shedding.
-But do they have a distinct personality if that coat is black and white?
-Let’s see!
+They’re famous for being small, just 9 – 16lbs, yet sturdy with an outsized personality.
+And their long silky coat is low shedding, which makes them popular living companions!

 Black and white Shih Tzus can be mostly black with a small locket of white on their chest.
 Or they can be mostly white with just patches of black remaining on their ears, face, back, or at the base of their tail.
 Genetically though, both types are black with white spots, even if they look white with black spots.
-We’ll explain why next!

-Black and white Shih Tzu genetics
+Black and White Shih Tzu Genetics

 Black is a genetically dominant coat color for dogs, meaning that most dogs who carry the gene for black pigment will express it and have black fur.
 White markings are caused by the white spotting gene, and they are slightly more complex.